 Overall, they’re not aggressive pets and do not frequently bite.

-Since sugar gliders are colony animals they are more affectionate than animals that live alone like Syrian hamsters.
+Since sugar gliders are colony animals, as such, they are quite affectionate little critters.
 They will often consider their owner to be part of their colony and develop a bond with you.
 Especially if you put in the work, and spend the time they need to develop a bond with you they can show a lot of affection.

 A good way to build a bond with them is by playing with them and carrying them around in a bonding pouch.
 Bonding pouches are special pouches that you can wear around your neck with your glider in it.
 That way they get used to being around you and your scent.